moodymudskipper/alt.doc/README.md

   if it already exists.
 - Call `alt.doc::sync()` to reinstall, and make your new doc available
-- Call `alt.doc::pr(some.function)` to commit changes to a newly created branch, check out the main branch back and open a page to a PR to the repo.
+- Call `alt.doc::pr(some.function)` to commit changes to a newly created branch, check out the main branch back and open a webpage to a new PR .

 The package only has these 3 exported functions and you’re not expected to ever need `library(alt.doc)`,